-If, like me, you like big (and fluffy) dogs and you cannot lie, you may have looked into getting an Alaskan Malamute.
+If, like me, you like big (and fluffy) dog breeds and you cannot lie, you may have looked into getting an Alaskan Malamute.
 Especially if actively spending lots of time outdoors in freezing temperatures is what actually warms up your heart.

 Malamutes are intelligent, loyal, and playful companions who are excellent with children.
 Yet, that’s not all that there is to this breed.